 Only my Daddy could look like that,

 And I love my Daddy like he loves his Dollar.

-There's also a comic element to fatherhood.
+Other poets may present a more comic take on fatherhood.
 As Robert Pinsky said, "From Polonius to Homer Simpson, fatherhood has sometimes been associated with comedy.
 Like all notions of dignity, fatherhood, in its dignity, invites the banana peel fall of satire."
-A good example of this is the William Carlos Williams poem "Dance Russe," where a father, allowed a moment of privacy as everyone else in the house sleeps, dances grotesquely, naked, in front of a mirror, eventually concluding:
+A good example of this is the William Carlos Williams poem "Dance Russe," where a father, allowed a moment of privacy as everyone else in the house sleeps, humorously dances naked in front of a mirror, eventually concluding: